coverclock/com-diag-codex/README.md

-In the case of the server side of the Handshake unit test being the requestor, the server must buffer incoming packets that were in-flight at the time it sent the client a FAREND indication, in order to quiesce its output stream.
+In the case of the server side of the Handshake unit test being the requestor, the server must buffer incoming packets that were in-flight at the time it sent the client a FAREND indication in order to quiesce its output stream.
 The amount of data it must buffer will be two times the bandwidth delay product of the communication channel between the client and the server.
 This can be substantial (thousands of packets, each containing hundreds of bytes).
 Any